ember-learn/guides-source/guides/v3.7.0/tutorial/autocomplete-component.md

 to verify our component behavior, similar to [how we tested our rental listing component earlier](../simple-component/#toc_an-integration-test).

-Lets begin by opening the component integration test created when we generated our `list-filter` component, `tests/integration/components/list-filter-test.js`.
+Lets begin by opening the component integration test created when we generated our `ListFilter` component, `tests/integration/components/list-filter-test.js`.
 Remove the default test, and create a new test that verifies that by default, the component will list all items.

 ```javascript {data-filename="tests/integration/components/list-filter-test.js" data-diff="+9,+10,-11,-12,-13,-14,-15,-16,-17,-18,-19,-20,-21,-22,-23,-24,-25,-26,-27,-28"}